hypertrace/hypertrace-docs-website/src/pages/java/java-opencensus.md

 ---
 ### Introduction
-The OpenCensus Agent exporter aka "ocagent-exporter" enables Java applications to send the observability signals that they've collected using OpenCensus to the [OpenCensus Agent](https://github.com/census-instrumentation/opencensus-service)
+The OpenCensus Agent exporter aka "ocagent-exporter" enables Java applications to send the observability signals they've collected using OpenCensus to the [OpenCensus Agent](https://github.com/census-instrumentation/opencensus-service)

 This exporter connects and sends observability signals via a single HTTP/2 stream and gRPC with Protocol Buffers to the OpenCensus Agent.
 If unspecified, this exporter tries to connect to the OpenCensus Agent on port `55678`.